Found us from search engine?

-As 2019 approaches, I’ve rounded up a list of SEO industry trends that you ought to look out for.
+As we are in 2019, I’ve rounded up a list of SEO industry trends that you ought to look out for.
 With these prominent trends that are gaining momentum in mind, you can always keep one eye on the horizon to see what lies ahead.

-If you want to up your search optimization game, improve rankings and get more organic traffic, then this is the guide to SEO in 2019 you’ll need.
+If you want to up your search optimization game, improve rankings and get more organic traffic, then this is the 2019 SEO Guide you’ll need.

 Language is beautiful.